| HOSPITALS JAMMED AS BANNED PESTICIDE IS SPRAYED FROM THE

 The previous weekend, after San Francisco resident Curtis Schumann noticed

-"sky grids in the making," and Melanie Zucker watched nine contrails being
+"sky grids in the making," and Melanie Zucker watched nine contrails

 woven over Berkeley, local TV stations reported Bay area emergency rooms